kaputnikGo/HelloWorldTest/README.md

 - stuck at mic perms for app not working on device
   - reports as being from "file:///", can't tell if true yet
 - zero crossings at freq changes
+- add fps counter val to an oscillator...

 **CHANGES**
 - nav bar with index.html, audiosynth.html etc